 So how do we make breakfast the most important meal of the day?
 It can look a little different for each individual – but it all comes down to intentional, nutrient dense, and sustainable.

-Nutrient Dense.
 Balance is the best way to start your day.
 A combination of heart healthy fats, lean protein (ideally 15-20 grams) and complex carbohydrates is the perfect mix to keep you satisfied and energized.
 Strive to eat at least three food groups for breakfast.
-For example, if you typically eat a bagel for breakfast try balancing it out by choosing half and pairing it with eggs
+For example, if you typically eat a bagel for breakfast try balancing it out by choosing half and pairing it with eggs and berries.
+Or if you usually make a fruit smoothie, make sure it includes more than just fruit.
+Adding Greek yogurt and a chia seeds, will keep you fueled much longer.

 Pumpkin Overnight Oats